-Other Jews, would violently object to any such complacent tone.
+Other Jews would strongly object to any such complacent tone.
 Anti-Semitism, they would insist, is a real and constant danger in the modern world, as history has demonstrated all too painfully.
 American history has had its own share, as evidenced by the anti-Jewish rhetoric and discrimination that flared up throughout the periods of high Jewish immigration, culminating in the 1920s, when the door to further immigration was essentially closed.
-Even the plight of the Jews fleeing Nazi Germany in 1939 aboard the ship St. Louis was not enough to re-open that door.
+Even the plight of the Jews fleeing Nazi Germany in 1939 aboard the ship M. S. St. Louis was not enough to re-open that door.
 Jews watchful of anti-Semitism would also point to the strange history of the anti-Semitic forgery called The Protocols of the Elders of Zion, describing an alleged plot by Jews to take over the world.
 The book, concocted in Russia to serve the anti-Semitic purposes of the czar, was published and widely distributed in the columns of Henry Ford’s newspaper, The Dearborn Independent, in the 1920s, and its conspiracy theories continue to surface today in the rhetoric of groups as disparate as the Nation of Islam, the militia movements, and the Christian Identity movements.

 No matter who is more right, the undeniable reality is that most American Jews believe that anti-Semitism is a threat.
 Even those who have never personally experienced anti-Semitism tend to adhere to the idea that it is merely lying dormant, waiting for a breakdown of society so it can reemerge.
 Thus defense organizations committed to fighting anti-Semitism, such as the Simon Wiesenthal Center in Los Angeles, are regularly listed as the highest grossing Jewish fundraising efforts.
 Many Jews respond swiftly and emphatically to any overt anti-Semitic rhetoric, such as that of Louis Farrakhan and other ministers of the Nation of Islam.

 The perception of anti-Semitism is most apparent in the commitment of the American Jewish population to Holocaust memorialization.
 Unquestionably, the Holocaust was a decisive event in Jewish history, in Christian history, and in human history, with profound moral implications that should be studied and remembered by all.
 American Jews have made a tremendous effort to make certain that the murder of six million Jews in this century in the heart of modern Western society is not forgotten.
-During the past several years, Holocaust memorials and museums have sprung up around the country, including a federally sponsored Holocaust Museum on the mall in Washington, D.C.
+During the past several years, Holocaust memorials and museums have sprung up around the country, including the federally sponsored Holocaust Museum on the mall in Washington, D.C..
 Plays, books, television series, and art on the theme of the Holocaust continue to proliferate, and one of Hollywood’s leading producers, Steven Spielberg, won an Academy Award for his feature film Schindler’s List.
 In the religious life of the Jewish community, an annual day of memory, Yom ha-Shoah, has become an important part of the yearly calendar, institutionalizing the remembrance of the Holocaust in the synagogue, the liturgies, and the prayer book.

 Even and perhaps especially for secular Jews, the Holocaust has become an important focus for Jewish identity and a central part of American Judaism.
 For some it serves even more powerfully than the state of Israel as a primary symbol of Jewish peoplehood.
 The Jews of pre-War Europe were, after all, the grandparents of many American Jews today, and there are many Holocaust survivors in the American Jewish community.
 On an existential level, many Jews experience their Jewishness as a reflexive response to anti-Semitism, their adherence to Judaism is at times explicitly predicated upon it: if Jews do not hold fast to their tradition, Hitler will have won what some would call a “posthumous victory.”